Ammonium hexacyanoferrate(II)

-Ammonium hexacyanoferrate(II) is an inorganic chemical compound with the chemical formula (NH4)4[Fe(CN)6].
+Ammonium hexacyanoferrate(II) is an inorganic compound with the chemical formula (NH4)4[Fe(CN)6].
+A hygroscopic, yellowish-green monohydrate as well as a trihydrate exist.
+A sesquihydrate has been characterized.
+The compound loses NH_{3} on exposure to air and light.

 Synthesis

-Neutralization of ferruginous acid with ammonia solution followed by salting with ethanol:
+Ammonium hexacyanoferrate(II) can be prepared by the neutralization of ferrocyanic acid with ammonia solution followed by salting with ethanol: